 In addition to online course offerings by the provider(s) selected by AHCS, onsite teachers will prepare online lessons using BrainHoney LMS.
-Professional development will be administered by IDLA (See Appendix Y).
+Professional development will be administered by IDLA (See Appendix V).

-E. Supplemental Secondary Blended Program Requirements: Ref.
-Idaho Code § 33-5205(6)(g)

-- 1. AHCS blended program secondary students will be expected to attend school in AHCS uniform to participate in the "Above and Beyond" secondary program where they will join students in like grades for recitation of patriotic poetry and readings, as well as, singing of patriotic songs. - 2.
+- E. Supplemental Secondary Blended Program Requirements: Ref.
+Idaho Code § 33-5205(6)(g) - 1.
+AHCS blended program secondary students will be expected to attend school in AHCS uniform to participate in the "Above and Beyond" secondary program where they will join students in like grades for recitation of patriotic poetry and readings, as well as, singing of patriotic songs. - 2.
 AHCS blended program secondary students will be required to attend at least one, all-school activity per trimester.
 Some of the current all school activities offered at AHCS are drama productions, sports, academic fair, invention convention, winter holiday program, graduation ceremony and production, school sanctioned dances, Project Rudolph Military Support, etc. - 3.
-AHCS blended program secondary students will also be required to participate in our allschool service opportunities and/or an approved family/community service opportunity every trimester.

-F. Blended Program Offerings, Grades K-6

-- 1. The online portion of the blended program looks somewhat different for students K-6 than it does for the students 7-12.
+AHCS blended program secondary students will also be required to participate in our all-school service opportunities and/or an approved family/community service opportunity every trimester. - F. Blended Program Offerings, Grades K-6 - 1.
+The online portion of the blended program looks somewhat different for students K-6 than it does for the students 7-12.
 In grades K-6, American Heritage Charter School plans to purchase courses that are already created.
-(The provider will be chosen when the blended program is launched in the third year of operation.
-The two providers currently being explored are K-12 and Connections Academy.
-See Also, Appendix AA.)
 Our teachers will add charter-driven coursework, which will be delivered with regular textbooks and online support in the form of lesson plans related to the added program. - 2.
 AHCS K-6 blended program students will be required to attend the weekly "Rise and Shine" ceremony where they (in full dress code compliance) and AHCS full-time, face-to-face students will join together in activities such as: recitation of patriotic poetry and readings, as well as, singing of patriotic songs.
 Programs such as the "Great Expectations Character Education Program" are reinforced in this setting.
-This can include the Word-of-the-Week, a Hero of the Month, and recitation of the school creed.

-3. AHCS K-6 blended program students will be required to participate in all-school activities and all-school/family/community service opportunities per year.
+This can include the Word-of-the-Week, a Hero of the Month, and recitation of the school creed. - 3.
+AHCS K-6 blended program students will be required to participate in all-school activities and all-school/family/community service opportunities per year.
 Age-appropriate activities are offered several times each semester, such as: Academic Fair, Invention Convention, drama productions, monthly Hero nights, Veteran's Program, Project Rudolph Veteran Support, etc.